Husnain56/Chess/README.md

 # Description

-Play a classic game of chess built using the SFML library at Fast Nuces Lahore , Collaboratively completed with my project partner, showcasing advanced C++ features like pointers , dynamic memory and OOP features such as objects , abstraction , classes, inheritance.
+Play a classic game of chess built using the SFML library , Collaboratively completed with my project partner, showcasing advanced C++ features like pointers , dynamic memory and OOP features such as objects , abstraction , classes, inheritance.
 Each piece is a class that inherits from a base piece class, allowing for flexible behavior.
 The game is designed with clear, organized code, making it easy to maintain and enjoyable to play.
 Experience smooth gameplay with a strong foundation in modern programming techniques.

 # TABLE OF CONTENTS